 VAASA CAMPUS ADDRESS

 Hanken is a leading, top-5 university-level business school in Scandinavia/Nordics – featuring the “triple-crown” of international business school accreditations (AACSB, EQUIS, AMBA).
-Its research ranks in top 5 among Scandinavian/Nordic business schools in terms of research published in top journals of business and economics.
-Hanken also ranks in top 40 of all universities in the world in terms of research citation rate.
-European Commission’s HRS4R initiative awarded Hanken with ‘HR Excellence in Research’ label.
+Its research ranks in the top 5 among Scandinavian/Nordic business schools in terms of research published in top journals of business and economics.
+Hanken also ranks in the top 40 of all universities in the world in terms of research citation rate.
+European Commission’s HRS4R initiative awarded Hanken with the ‘HR Excellence in Research’ label.

 - Master of Science in Economics and Business Administration